verdaux/BookNotes/A fine balance - chapter 3.md

 - [ ] Obsequious - win favours from influential people with flattery.
 - [ ] Prostrate - lying face downward.
+- [ ] Abject - unfortunate or miserable or contemptible